bluuuk/bluuuk.github.io/_posts/2025-08-25-brunnerctf-mobile.md

 categories: blog
 ---

+In this CTF, I focussed on the three provided mobile challenges:

 # mobile_rivalcakes (easy)

 Given this challenge description and a file dump, we need to find a password and a location: